Yale-OMI/OMI-Pod/README.md

 ![picture of the poc](pod_pic.jpg)

-the pod directory has the code that goes on the Arduino.
-Edit this with the Arduino IDE
+The Pod directory has the code that goes on the Arduino.
+Edit this with the Arduino IDE.

+omipod-pi.scd should run on the pod to send the sensor from the arduino to any connected clients

+omiclient-pi.scd should run on some PC to process the sensor data coming in over the internet.

 ### Required Libraries

 - SFE_MMA8452Q (https://learn.sparkfun.com/tutorials/mma8452q-accelerometer-breakout-hookup-guide/example-code)
 - CmdMessenger (https://playground.arduino.cc/Code/CmdMessenger)

-## The Mothership

-The Mothership directory has the code that processes the messages recieved from the pod.
-Examples are given in both SuperCollider and PureData.